Locality

 3. Locality through Decoupling

-You cannot achieve Locality in a “distributed monolith”, where every change requires coordination across multiple teams.
+You cannot achieve Locality in a “distributed monolith” where every minor change requires a coordination meeting across multiple teams.
+Locality is technically supported by a loosely coupled architecture.

-This ensures the team closest to the service has everything they need — logs, metrics and diagnostics — to identify and resolve issues independently (Question 9: Production Readiness).
+This ensures the team closest to the service has everything they need: logs, metrics and diagnostics to identify and resolve issues independently (Question 9: Production Readiness).
 If you have to ask another team to access your own production data, you don’t have Locality.

 Fixing the Environment

-As I note in the Claes Test, behaviour is a function of both the person and their environment — (\(B = f(P, E)\)).
+As I note in the Claes Test, behaviour is a function of both the person and their environment: (\(B = f(P, E)\)).

 The question “boundaries don’t block progress” isn’t about collaborating harder; it’s about fixing the environment.